quickbird-uk/QuickbirdUWPDashboard/README.md

 This repository includes a [PDF that describes HID descriptors](/docs/USB_HID2.pdf) used for common sensors and other stuffs.
 Work on this functionality has not yet begun.
 We will aim to provide examples with Arduino Due and Leonardo

+## Supported Deployments
+* Windows 10 Pro on a generic computer
+* Windows 10 IoT Core on a Raspberri Pi (graphs will be slow)

+## MCU Guide
+This section will be completed with reccomended hardware and approach to making arduino-based hardware that talks to the app.

+## Virtual Device
+To test the app and server components, use the virtual device

+# Server
+The server is currently written on ASP.net 4.6 and is due for replacement with ASP.net core.
+The REST API is due to be replaced with a Websocket-based system.

 # Development